-A variety of two-dimensional experiences aimed at improving artistic skills and awareness.

-It is designed to assist each individual to attain a level of competency in a range of art experiences.

-Students are introduced to the History of Art and then apply this new appreciation and understanding to the development of their folio.
+Students can explore a variety of twodimensional experiences aimed at improving artistic skills and awareness, assisting each individual to attain a level of competency in a range of art experiences.
+Students explore the History of Art and then apply this new appreciation and understanding to the development of their practical folio.